 Modern technology allows many of us the luxury of being able to work from anywhere we need to.
 I say luxury because, as a marketing professional and a mother of two young children, time is sacred and fleeting.
 Being able to work from home saves me time that would otherwise be spent sitting in rush hour traffic or pausing work due to distractions in the workplace.
-I’m able to stay productive and allocate my time where it counts.
+I’m able to stay productive and utilize time management to allocate my time where it counts.
 And yet many businesses hesitate to offer that luxury to their employees.

 When businesses can cut out the expense of having an office, employees can save time and meet everyone’s needs without having to wildly adjust their schedule.
 Why the fear?

 Contrary to what you may think, mobility isn’t the culprit of destroying company culture and impeding great ideas from happening.
 That’s just because folks don’t know how to manage it.

 Here are 3 ways to make mobile productivity in a flexible work environment work in your favor: